iamgbayer/gride/DOCUMENTATION.md

 ##### Stylus API

-The easiest way to use gride is by importing the file directly, see
+The easiest way to use gride is by importing the file directly, see.

 ```stylus
 @import 'node_modules/gride/gride'